dotnet/dotnet-monitor/documentation/learningPath/configuration.md

-# Configuration
 ### Was this documentation helpful?
 [Share feedback](https://www.research.net/r/DGDQWXH?src=documentation%2FlearningPath%2Fconfiguration)

-### Was this documentation helpful?
-[Share feedback](https://www.research.net/r/DGDQWXH?src=documentation%2FlearningPath%2Fconfiguration)

-### Was this documentation helpful?
-[Share feedback](https://www.research.net/r/DGDQWXH?src=documentation%2FlearningPath%2Fconfiguration)
+# Configuration

 `dotnet monitor` has extensive configuration to control various aspects of its behavior.
 Here, we'll walk through the basics of how configuration works and keeping the documentation up to date.

 ## How Configuration Works